If you’re studying a taught Master's or research degree at LSHTM, you could qualify for a loan from the UK government.

 Please note that the LSHTM tuition fees policy normally requires payment of tuition fees two weeks before the start date of the course, and the start of each subsequent academic year that a student is registered.

-From September 2021, Taught Master’s students borrowing a postgraduate loan through the Student Loans Company (SLC) will be permitted to pay their tuition fees in line with their loan instalment dates.
+Taught Master’s and Research Degree students borrowing a postgraduate loan through the Student Loans Company (SLC) are permitted to pay their tuition fees in line with their loan instalment dates.
 A student wishing to follow this route must contact the Tuition Fees team at firstname.lastname@example.org and supply a copy of their loan approval letter in order for this to be agreed.
 The Tuition Fees team will then provide confirmation of this agreement.
 Students who are unable to provide evidence of an approved postgraduate loan will be required to pay their tuition fees in full by the due date stated on their invoice.

 Intercalating students do not have access to undergraduate funding from Student Finance England whilst studying on a postgraduate course.
 Intercalating students may be eligible for a postgraduate loan, if they will not be in receipt of an NHS bursary.